vipinsonu1/intellect/README.md

-# Sunshine Primary School Website
+# Intellect National Academy Website

 This is a simple static website for a primary school, ready to be deployed on GitHub Pages or Netlify.